 The campus cafeteria offers students and faculty breakfast, lunch and pre-ordered dinners during the week.
-The cafeteria is open Monday-Friday, 8:00 a.m. to 5:00 p.m., and offers a wide variety of foods, including vegetarian meals.
+The cafeteria is open Monday-Friday, 8:00 AM-5:00 PM, and offers a wide variety of foods including ethnic delights and vegetarian meals.
 Students may purchase an individual meal or one of several flexible meal plans.
-Prices are subject to change without notice
+Prices are subject to change without notice.